DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-11-creating-a-new-provider-onboarding-form-and-accompanying-email.md

 We realised that we no longer needed the lead school form, and we could combine the two forms in to one.
 We also discovered that the Support team onboard the provider to Manage teacher training courses (Manage) at the same time.

-### ‘Add an organisation to Publish and Manage’ form
+### ‘Add an organisation to Publish and Manage’ Microsoft form

 We updated the form to: